The Perfect Black Tie Code For Gentlemen, Why & How

-While black-tie is a dress code that epitomizes formality, there are dressing variations worldwide based on weather, culture, etc.
+While the black tie dress code epitomizes formality, there are dressing variations worldwide based on weather, culture, etc.

 Cultures worldwide interpret black-tie codes differently, depending on their culture, weather, and more.

 Black Tie in America, the UK, and Europe

 The classic black-tie dress code is the most prevalent dress code at dinner events in the UK, US, Canada, and Europe.

 - Pleated white shirt or a white evening shirt

 - Full or knee-length dress, but no shorter

 - Costume jewelry or simple bracelets (nothing too bling)

 - Evening bag